OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 *   audio and video recording of a video message, and
 *   audio recording and transcript of a voice message you receive or a text message you dictate.

 **Video**.
-If you enter our retail stores or other facilities, or attend a Microsoft event, your image may be captured by our security cameras.
+If you enter Microsoft Store locations or other facilities, or attend a Microsoft event, your image may be captured by our security cameras.

 If you use Spend, at your direction, we may also collect payment card information, receipt data, or financial transaction data, to provide the service.